 Alazne strokes my face and kisses me.
 Her lips are sweet.

 “You love me just the way you are.
 You don’t need to be someone else.
-You’re perfect for me,” she says, her eyes shining with sincerity.
+You’re perfect for me,” she says.
+Her eyes shine with sincerity.

 I keep staring at her while my eyes burn and my heart hurts.
-Alazne reaches with her hand and she wipes a tear from the side of my mouth.
+Alazne reaches with her hand to wipe a tear from the side of my mouth.

 “If you knew who I am under this skin I’m wearing,” I say softly, trying to prevent my voice from breaking, “you wouldn’t want to have anything to do with me.”